thomas-crane/nrelay/docs/packet-structures.md

 > Unknown.
 Probably the id of the object which was hit.

 ## PlayerHit
-> Unknown.
-Probably sent when the player is hit.
+Sent when the player is hit.
 ### Members
 #### `bulletId: number`
 The bullet id of the bullet which hit.

 #### `objectId: number`
-> Unknown.
-Probably the object id of the player.
+The object id of the source of the projectile which hit the player.

 ## PlayerShootPacket
 Sent when the player shoots.